Smooth locus of twisted affine Schubert varieties and twisted affine Demazure modules: Introduction

+We should also mention another application of the duality theorem for simply-laced simple algebraic groups.
+In \cite{KTWWY}, the duality theorem is crucially used for the proof of Hikita conjecture for the transversal slices of affine Grassmannians.

+Since the appearance of our work as a preprint \arxiv{2010.11357}, Pappas-Zhou gave a different proof of Haines-Richarz conjecture for absolutely special parahoric subgroups in \cite{PZ}.

-$\mathcal{L}$: level one line bundle on ${\rm Bun}_{\mathcal{G}}$ and $\Gr_{\mathcal{G},C}$. {\bf Acknowledgments}: We would like to thank the hospitality of Max Planck institute for mathematics at Bonn during our visits in November and December of 2019, where part of the work was done.
+{\bf Acknowledgments}: We would like to thank the hospitality of Max Planck institute for mathematics at Bonn during our visits in November and December of 2019, where part of the work was done.
 We also would like to thank Thomas Haines, Timo Richarz, Michael Strayer and Xinwen Zhu for helpful conversations and valuable comments.
 J.\,Hong is partially supported by the Simons collaboration Grant 524406, and NSF grant DMS-2001365.